syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/Keyboard-Support.md

 ---
 # Keyboard Support

-The editor has full keyboard accessibility that includes shortcuts to open and other actions with toolbar items, drop-down lists, and dialogs.
+The editor has full keyboard accessibility that includes shortcuts to open and to do other actions with toolbar items, drop-down lists, and dialogs.

 <table>
 <tr>